sCent02/AWS-VPC-with-Public-Private-Subnets-and-EC2-Deployment/README.md

 # AWS-VPC-with-Public-Private-Subnets-and-EC2-Deployment

 ### 1. Project Overview:
-This project provisions an AWS Virtual Private Cloud (VPC) with both **public and private subnets** using Terraform.
+This project demonstrates how to provision a secure AWS Virtual Private Cloud (VPC) with both **public and private subnets** using Terraform.
 An **EC2 instance** is deployed in the public subnet and automatically configured with Nginx to serve a simple web page.
 The private subnet is internet-enabled through a **NAT Gateway** for secure backend services.

 Note:
 I will also demonstrate the equivalent AWS Console of each HCL Block to make more sense on how I build a VPC.
-Please take note that we will start with the Phase 1 architectural diagram to demonstrate the baby steps on how to provision a VPC with a built in security group.
+Please take note that we will start with the Phase 1 architectural diagram to demonstrate the simple steps on how to provision a VPC with a built in security group.

 ### 2. Architecture Diagram
 ![Architecture Diagram](image/UpdatedArchitecture.png)